Riders on the starting grid before a 4-hour endurance race. Photo by John Martynowski.

 The behavior of all team members including crew and guests is the responsibility of the team captain.
 Teams may be disqualified and removed from the event without refund by the Race Director at any time for inappropriate or unsafe behavior.

 Starting grid positions will be determined by previous season finish or current overall point standings.
 Teams with no points will be gridded by order of entry behind teams with points.
+Grid positions may be changed in certain cases, and for safety.

 A registered team with a motorcycle that has passed technical inspection may enter a race at any point after the start, with laps counted from point of entry.